jojoe-ainoo/eu-road-safety-dataset/README.md

 # Preparation
-The data was prepared by scraping the first table from a wikipedia page: https://en.wikipedia.org/wiki/Road_safety_in_Europe using a python script
+The data was prepared by scraping the first table from a wikipedia page using a python script